 Conventionally, the measurement of breast density has relied on a visual assessment by the radiologist reviewing the mammogram.
 The American College of Radiology (ACR) devised the Breast Imaging Reporting and Data System (BI-RADS®) breast composition descriptions to standardize the description of breast density.
-The 5th edition of BI-RADS recently issued by the ACR clarified the breast composition descriptions further and emphasized the value of volumetric assessment of breast density and masking risk.
+The 5th edition of BI-RADS issued by the ACR clarified the breast composition descriptions further and states that density "...is an overall assessment of the volume of attenuating tissues in the breast, to help indicate the relative possibility that a lesion could be obscured by normal tissue..."
 The BI-RADS Breast Composition Categories are:

 A. The breasts are almost entirely fatty;